 Adapted from the Ball Complete Book of Home Preserving

-Combine the peaches, brown sugar, granulated sugar, whiskey, and lemon zest in a large, heavy-bottomed pot.
-Bring to a boil, stirring to dissolve the sugar.
-Reduce the heat and simmer, stirring occasionally, until the sauce has thickened, 20 to 25 minutes.
+Combine peaches, brown sugar, granulated sugar, whiskey, and lemon zest in a large, heavy-bottomed pot.
+Bring to a boil, stirring to dissolve sugar.
+Reduce heat and simmer, stirring occasionally, until sauce has thickened, 20 to 25 minutes.

-Remove the pot from the heat.
-To preserve the sauce, ladle it into hot sterilized jars and process them in a hot water bath for 10 minutes.
-Otherwise, store the sauce in the refrigerator for up to a month.
+Remove pot from heat.
+To preserve sauce, ladle it into hot sterilized jars and process them in a hot water bath for 10 minutes.
+Otherwise, store sauce in refrigerator for up to a month.

 |Nutrition Facts (per serving)|

 |% Daily Value*|

 |Total Fat 0g||0%|

 |Total Sugars 21g|

 |Vitamin C 2mg||10%|